acli/new_clock/doc/CHIMES.md

 actively block audio, on the misguided idea that this could solve the “unwanted audio” problem
 (even though things like cookie notices had already rendered audio blocking worse than useless).
-Doing chiming with web applets therefore was no longer an attractive option.
+Doing chiming with web applets was no longer an attractive option.
 Also, because two different
 applets were producing two kinds of unrelated chimes, the result was often “illegible” sonic output.